PhenomDevel/PhenomRaidTools/README.md

 I have set up a discord server up and running for every kind of question.
 Feel free to enter and ask what you have trouble with.
 [Discord](https://discord.gg/GAYDjBF)

 ## Support
-If you like the addon and want to support it's development you can simply support me by giving ideas, bug reports, and stuff.
+If you like the addon and want to support it's development you can simply do so with one of the following
+ - Leave feedback, suggestions or bug reports
+ - Star the project on github
+ - Post your encounter strings in discord so others can profit

 ## Feature Requests (Planned, Backlog, Questionable)
  - [Questionable] Add trigger for `DBM` / `BW`